moment/luxon/docs/math.md

 # Math

-This page covers some oddball topics with date and time math, which has some quirky corner cases.
+This page covers some oddball topics related to date and time math, which has some quirky corner cases.

 ## Calendar math vs time math